-The Change Impact Assessment covered in the Prosci model involves looking at all the ways that a change is going to impact an organization, so you can plan your change management activities accordingly.
+The Change Impact Assessment covered in the Prosci model and toolkit involves looking at all the ways that a change is going to impact an organization, so you can plan your change management activities accordingly.

 For example, not every change has the same level of impact on internal and external audiences.
 An individual might have a small level of impact and only need minimal training if they were moving from Office 2019 (non-cloud) to Microsoft 365 (cloud-based) because the software will be very similar.